-Number of Organisms originally sorted X 100 of Organisms originally sorted + # found in resort
+Number of Organisms originally sorted X 100 of Organisms originally sorted + (# found in resort / aliquot percentile as decimal)

 If sorting efficiency is greater than 95%, no action is required.
 Sorting efficiencies below 95% will require re-sorting of all samples sorted by that technician and continuous monitoring of that technician until efficiency is improved.
 Actions taken are to be described on the Quality Control Report section of the Sorting form and the report signed by the responsible supervisor.
 Organisms found in the resort should be added to the original data sheet.
-Upon completion of all quality control and assessment steps for the survey, the Benthic Committee Chairperson (or designee) will notify each participating laboratory that the sample debris may be discarded.
+Upon completion of all quality control and assessment steps for the survey, the Benthic Committee Chairperson (or designee) will notify each participating laboratory that the sample grunge is to be discharged to Dr. Susan Kidwell of the University of Chicago.

-Taxonomic Analysis
+Taxonomic analysis

-The goal of taxonomic analysis for Bight'08 is species level identification of all macrobenthic organisms collected and an accurate count of each species.
+The goal of taxonomic analysis for Bight '13 is species level identification of all macrobenthic organisms collected and an accurate count of each species.
 This task is complicated by the participation of several laboratories in this analysis.
 The challenge of achieving accurate and consistent results inherent in a large survey of infaunal organisms is compounded by differences in expertise, experience, and opinion of the many taxonomists involved in the analysis.

-The Southern California Association of Marine Invertebrate Taxonomists (SCAMIT) is cooperating with Bight'08 to provide an important element of quality assurance for this aspect of the project.
+The Southern California Association of Marine Invertebrate Taxonomists (SCAMIT) is cooperating with Bight '13 to provide an important element of quality assurance for this aspect of the project.
 SCAMIT is a regional organization of taxonomists, many of whom are primarily involved in infaunal monitoring studies of wastewater impacts within the Southern California Bight.
 SCAMIT was founded in 1982 with the goals of promoting the study of marine invertebrate taxonomy and developing a regionally standardized taxonomy for use in environmental monitoring studies.
 Activities center on cooperation and communication among the region's taxonomists, the sharing of expertise, and on participation in monthly workshops.
 Results of the workshops and other information are communicated to the membership through a monthly newsletter.

-SCAMIT's cooperation includes the provision of standards for nomenclature and a mechanism for mutual assistance and exchange of information among the taxonomists involved in Bight'08.
-The taxonomic nomenclature used in Bight'08 follows the SCAMIT hierarchical species listing (SCAMIT 2008).
+SCAMIT's cooperation includes the provision of standards for nomenclature and a mechanism for mutual assistance and exchange of information among the taxonomists involved in Bight '13.
+The taxonomic nomenclature used in Bight '13 follows A Taxonomic Listing of Soft Bottom Macro- and Megainvertebrates from Infaunal and Epibenthic Monitoring Programs in the Southern California Bight, Edition 8 (SCAMIT, 2013).
+An electronic version of a species list derived from that publication will be made available to the participating organizations submitting data.
+The full Edition 8 document will be available at the SCAMIT website (www.SCAMIT.org).
 This list represents a consensus for standard usage of taxon names in POTW monitoring programs in the Bight.
 In addition, SCAMIT protocols for the use of open nomenclature (SCAMIT 1986) are followed.
-Taxonomists from the participating laboratories are required to participate in special SCAMIT/Bight'08 workshops prior to the sampling period that focus on the taxonomy of groups requiring particular review to promote uniform treatment in the upcoming survey.
+Taxonomists from the participating laboratories are required to participate in special SCAMIT/Bight '13 workshops prior to the sampling period that focus on the taxonomy of groups requiring particular review to promote uniform treatment in the upcoming survey.
 The workshops provide training, pooling of regional resources, and designation of local expert(s) to be called upon for assistance during sample analysis.